Sardis Technologies ST-2900 NVRAM and RTC Boards

 (not available yet)

-icon to link to NVRAM/RTC User Manual ST-2900 NVRAM/RTC Hardware and Software User's Manual (for FLEX and (Nitr)OS-9 Level 1).
+icon to link to NVRAM/RTC User Manual ST-2900 NVRAM/RTC Hardware User's Manual.

 (not available yet)

 The 25CSM04 EEPROM was out-of-stock at all the distributors, and even at Microchip, with long lead times.
-I placed my order 2021-Jul-15, but the estimated shipping date was updated (delayed) 32 times!
+I placed my order 2021-Jul-15, but the estimated shipping date was updated (delayed) 32 times, with no end in sight!
 After cancelling my order for the cut tape packaging, and re-ordering the tube packaging, I finally received the EEPROMs on 2023-Feb-01 -- only 18.5 months late!
-Now I can assemble two full NVRAM/RTC boards.

-But while waiting for them I was able to purchase one Mikroe EEPROM 7 Click board from Digi-Key, and have connected it to the NVRAM/RTC board with an IDC DIP header and ribbon cable (see picture above).
-As a bonus I didn't need to find someone to solder the SOIC chip to my board (since I can't solder surface mount chips).
+But while waiting for the EEPROM chips I was able to purchase one Mikroe EEPROM 7 Click board from Digi-Key, and have connected it to the NVRAM/RTC board with an IDC DIP header and ribbon cable (see picture above).
+As a bonus, I didn't need to find someone to solder the SOIC chip to my board (since I can't solder surface mount chips).

 I also connected an RV-3149-C3 evaluation board for the RTC chip to the NVRAM/RTC board using an IDC DIP header and ribbon cable (see picture above).
 I was able to purchase the chip itself, but it is tricky to solder, so the eval board eliminated that difficulty for now.